adrien1018/tioj-judge-old/README.md

    - Same as ordinary problems
 2. Competition stage
    - **Problem setter writes a controller to hold the competition, and output results of all participating programs**
-   - A controller will require higher permission (e.g., `fork`, `exec`) to run submissions in the desired way
+   - A controller will require higher permission (e.g., `fork`) to run submissions in the desired way
      - Non-admin can't set this type of problems

 The whole competition is held again once a new program is submitted